urishani/galilean/README.md

 In any of these clients, clicking anywhere on the panel will pop-up on the screen top a button reading ***Refresh from Server***.
 Clicking on this button will update immediately that client.
-Clicking again on the screen will make this button disapear.
+Clicking again on the screen will make this button disappear.